-For accurate treatment to the head and neck area, many patients need a mask to be made (see planning appointment, page.19) for their treatment.
-Your radiation oncologist may recommend treating your lymph nodes as well.
+For accurate treatment to the head and neck area, many patients need a mask to be made for their treatment (see planning appointment, page.19)

+Your Radiation Oncologist may recommend treating your lymph nodes as well.
 The lymph nodes treated will depend on your specific cancer (and will be discussed with you).